Azure/azure-quickstart-templates/101-webapp-with-aspnet/GettingStarted.md

 ### Using the Portal

-At the Portal, in All Services look for **Templates**, you can favorite this service.
+At the Portal, in All Services look for **Templates**, you can favourite this service.

 Click in **Add** to add your template: